ll7/paf22/doc/05_acting/03_lateral_controller.md

 ## Lateral controller

-At the moment the control algorithm is chosen manually by editing Line 223 in vehicle_controller.py.
-Accordingly, only one controller can be used per run, this will later be changed, in order to use each controller in its most effective range.
+The following test were performed with only one controller active at all times

 The testing scenario consists of a manually created L-shaped trajectory, with a short slalom section at the end.
-Testing with real trajectories will definitely help in improving the controllers, but is not yet available at this time.
+Testing with real trajectories will definitely help in improving the controllers, but wasn't available in time.

 ## Baseline